NBMBAA Scholarship Recipient Pursues MBA, Learns U.S. Business Culture at Whitman School

 Agbomedarho is thankful for those at Whitman who helped him adapt during his first year of the MBA program, particularly Diane Crawford, executive director for institutional culture, whom he calls a “huge blessing.”

 When he graduates, Joshua Agbomedarho hopes to work in the U.S. to experience the international corporate culture here.
 “How business works here is different from the rest of the world, so it only makes sense to experience the business culture here for a while,” he says.
-“Down the line, I would like to be an investor in funding start-ups in Nigeria.
-There are investment opportunities in my country, and eventually I’d like to be a major player investing in these innovative companies in Nigeria and across Africa.”
+“In the future, I aim to leverage my expertise in supply chain management and business analytics to drive innovation and efficiency in U.S. industries.
+My goal is to contribute to the development of cutting-edge technologies and data-driven solutions that will enhance America's competitive edge in the global market.”

 In the meantime, he is working hard in his classes, using the resources on campus, networking and soaking in all that the U.S. has to offer.
 He says, “I’m so grateful that I received the NBMBAA Scholarship, and now I’m trying to be the best I can be.”